i386x/pubdocs/C/prep.md

 * `#` `pragma` *[ pp-tokens ]*
   * performs an implementation dependent action
   * an unrecognized pragma is ignored
+* pragmas introduced with *C99*
+  * `#pragma STDC FP_CONTRACT ON|OFF`
+    * enables/disables *contracted* floating-point expressions
+    * depending on the place of usage, its effect lasts until the next `FP_CONTRACT` appearance, the end of the compound statement, or the end of the translation unit
+  * `#pragma STDC FENV_ACCESS ON|OFF`
+    * inform the implementation when a program might access the floating-point environment (allows the compiler to do certain optimizations)
+    * the scoping rules are the same as for `FP_CONTRACT`

 ## Null Directive